Devnadish/CV_next/posts/arportofol.md

 ---
-title: "Portfolio"
+title: 'Portfolio'
-subtitle: "Portfolio is Important for Your Career"
+subtitle: 'Portfolio is Important for Your Career'
-date: "2020-12-22"
+date: '2020-12-22'
 ---

 ## Why Having a Portfolio is Important for Your Career